finos/common-domain-model/documentation/source/documentation.rst

    partyRole PartyRole (0..*) <"The role(s) that party(ies) may have in relation to the execution, further to the principal parties (i.e payer/receive or buyer/seller) to it.">
    closedState ClosedState (0..1) <"The qualification of what led to the execution closure alongside with the dates on which this closure takes effect.">
    settlementTerms SettlementTerms (0..1) <"The execution settlement terms, which is applicable for products such as securities">

-In addition to the tradable product, the ``Execution`` type includes attributes such as the trade date, transacting parties, execution venue (if any) and settlement terms to describe that execution.

 The ``settlementTerms`` attribute define how the transaction should be settled (including the settlement date), for instance in a *delivery-versus-payment* scenario for a cash security transaction or a *payment-versus-payment* scenario for an FX spot or forward transaction.
 The actual settlement amount(s) will need to use the *price* and *quantity* agreed as part of the tradable product.